Off the Scales - by Aimee Donnellan (Hardcover)

 Highlights

-- The inside story of the race to develop Ozempic, and its potentially revolutionary impact on public health and culture.A "cure" for obesity has long been the holy grail for the pharmaceutical industry, one that seemed unattainable until recent breakthroughs in type 2 diabetes research led to the development of Ozempic, a weight loss medication that activates hormones in the stomach, making people feel fuller for longer.
+- The inside story of the creation of Ozempic and its revolutionary impact on public health.A "cure" for obesity has long been the holy grail for the pharmaceutical industry, one that seemed unattainable until recent breakthroughs in type 2 diabetes research led to the development of Ozempic, a weight loss medication that activates a hormone in the stomach called GLP-1, making people feel fuller for longer.

-- About the Author: AIMEE DONNELLAN is a columnist at Reuters, where her reporting has focused on the pharmaceutical, airline, and insurance industries since 2017.
+- About the Author: Aimee Donnellan is a columnist at Reuters, where, since 2017, her reporting has focused on the pharmaceutical, airline, and insurance industries.

 - Social Science, Disease & Health Issues